jjorgemoura/scalez/README.md

 See the code.

 ## How to install

+Source Code:

-Download, compine and run it.
+Download, compile and run it.

+Binary:

+Download it from App Store.

 ## How to use
 Run it!